danarnold/speedcrunch-github-schemes/readme.md

 ## Installation

+Copy the theme files (ending in .json) to your SpeedCrunch color schemes directory.
+The directories for each platform are listed below.
+Close and reopen SpeedCrunch and it should show the new color schemes in your color scheme menu.

 The following instructions are adapted from the [SpeedCrunch user manual](https://heldercorreia.bitbucket.io/speedcrunch/advanced/colorschemeformat.html).

 Color scheme files are loaded from the following directory: